Area of Emphasis

 Mr. Babst received his B.A. from Bucknell University in 1969 and his J.D. from the University of Pittsburgh in 1973, where he was Topics and Research Editor of the Law Review.

 Memberships and Affiliations

 Mr. Babst was admitted to the Pennsylvania Bar in 1973 and to the West Virginia Bar in 2000.
-He is a fellow in the American College of Environmental Lawyers, has been listed in The Best Lawyers in America® for more than 20 years, and was named the Best Lawyers® 2012 Pittsburgh Environmental Law Lawyer of the Year.
-Mr. Babst has been listed in the highest rated category for environmental lawyers in Chambers USA’s America’s Leading Business Lawyers since 2003 and has been recognized as one of Pennsylvania’s top lawyers according to an annual survey published in Philadelphia magazine.
+He is a fellow in the American College of Environmental Lawyers, has been listed in The Best Lawyers in America© for more than 25 years by BL Rankings, and was named the Best Lawyers® 2012 Pittsburgh Environmental Law Lawyer of the Year.
+Mr. Babst has been listed in the highest rated category for environmental lawyers in Chambers USA’s America’s Leading Business Lawyers since 2003 and has been selected to the Pennsylvania Super Lawyers list (Thomson Reuters) since 2004.

-Active in community service, Mr. Babst is the vice chairman of the Allegheny County Health Department Air Advisory Committee and the vice chairman of the Allegheny County Air Quality Task Force.
-He also serves on the board of directors of the Pittsburgh Promise, the board of trustees of the Pittsburgh Cultural Trust, the board of directors of the Allegheny County Parks Foundation, and as a fellow of the Allegheny County Bar Association Foundation.
+Active in community service, Mr. Babst is the vice chairman of the Allegheny County Health Department Air Advisory Committee.
+He also serves on the board of directors of the Pittsburgh Promise, the board of trustees of the Pittsburgh Cultural Trust, as the chairman of the board of directors of the Allegheny County Parks Foundation, and as a fellow of the Allegheny County Bar Association Foundation.
 His work with the University of Pittsburgh School of Law following his graduation includes working to develop and implement an Environmental Certificate Program, working with the Black Law Student Association to develop and implement a mentoring program with members of the Allegheny County Bar, and serving on the Energy Law Advisory Board.